Decision Tree: Overview

 Data mining techniques that help to make decisions using the available facts can be termed as Decision Tree.
-Decision trees are not only useful for decision making applications it is also used for classification and prediction task.
+Decision trees are not only useful for decision-making applications it is also used for classification and prediction task.
 There are some popular decision Tree algorithms namely C4.5, ID3, and CART.
 These algorithms are supervised learning algorithms.
-During training, the input sample patterns are represented as tree data structure.
+During training, the input samples are represented as a tree data structure.

-An example of decision tree is given in figure 1, where nodes of tree shows the attributes of the data set.
-Additionally edges relationship among two nodes using the values of available attributes.
-The leaf node of the tree is recognized as decision node.
+An example of a decision tree is given in figure 1, where nodes of the tree show the attributes of the data set.
+Additionally, edges create a relationship among two nodes using the values of available attributes.
+The leaf node of the tree is recognized as the decision node.

 Figure 1 decision tree example

-Figure 1 demonstrates a decisions tree.
+Figure 1, demonstrates a decisions tree.
 Here decision labels are (yes or no), it is also known as class labels.
-In decision trees the class label is placed on leaf nodes.
-Additionally the nodes humidity, outlook and wind are attributes in data-set.
-Because the data set contains decision and attributes and decision tree graphically represent the data.
-Therefore it is helpful to understand the relationship among them.
+In decision trees, the class label is placed on leaf nodes.
+Additionally, the nodes humidity, outlook, and wind are attributes in data-set.
+Because the data set contains decision and attributes and decision tree graphically represents the data.
+Therefore it is helpful to understand the relationship between them.
 Sometimes the decision trees are used in form of IF THEN ELSE rules.
 An example of IF THEN ELSE rule given as:

 IF (Outlook = sun & Humidity = normal) then decision = yes

-- Decision tree are simple to understand and after a brief exploration we construct its.
+- A decision tree is simple to understand and after a brief exploration, we construct it.